 I would like to thank all those who have assisted the Company in the past year including the shareholders, advisers and creditors for whose continued support we remain grateful.
-I look forward to a positive year ahead which will hopefully see the completion of the acquisition of Greenview and a return to trading for the Company's shares which the Board believes will secure a bright future for the Company.
+I look forward to a positive year ahead which will hopefully see significant progress for the Company.